But here’s a bit more info to help you get involved

 The first thing you need to get used to is being comfortable underwater, if you don’t do much snorkelling or diving this can take a bit of time, so don’t worry if it takes some getting used to.
 Doing some snorkelling in the ocean or in a pool can help, but you should always have a buddy and other people supervising whenever you do breathhold underwater, so its best to do this at a UWR session.
 If you ever find the activities are too much for you, mention it and we’re more than happy to find something that you’re comfortable with.

-The best way to get started is to sign up with our Beginners Course, which covers all the basics.
+It’s a good idea to get started is to sign up with our Beginner Course, which covers all the basics.
+And you are always welcomed to our regular pool sessions to get started as well!

 Any kind of mask, snorkel and fins will do for getting started, but it can make quite a bit of difference having stiffer fins, a mask that stays on and a snorkel thats easy to breathe through.
 We’ve got some gear you can borrow, but if you get interested in buying gear CanAm is a good supplier, and have a chat with the other players.
 There’s some more info about equipment here.